SeanRGB/MakeBlog_SeanRGB/content/CastleHill.md

 <img src="./../imgs/ch3.png">
 <center><i>Figure 3: The flight path I took while imaging the Castle Hill rock formation with my DJI Phantom.
 This is show in ESRI's Drone2Map software.
 The orange lines indicate where I flew and the blue dots indicate that a picture was taken at that location.</i></center>

 For my flight path I created concentric spirals around the area of interest, extending further and further out.
 The DJI Phantom Standard has a declared max flight duration of about 25 minutes.
 In practice I usually estimate that I have around 15 minutes, but I may be overly pessimistic having lived the last few years in chilly/battery-killing Alaska.
 I was able to fly this first area in about 10 or 12 minutes, giving me as much as several minutes of flight still remaining.
 I decided to push it and plotted another flight path on the same battery.
 This flight path would cover an area that I had had trouble reaching previously by going 100 ft higher.
-You can see in Fig XX a spiral-shaped flight and a jagged flight path in the upper right.
+You can see in Fig 3 a spiral-shaped flight and a jagged flight path in the upper right.
 The former (spiral) was the first flight, and the latter (jagged) flight was the second, higher flight.

 ## The Data and Processing
 <img src="./../imgs/ch4.png">
-<center><i>Figure 4: </center></i>
+<center><i>Figure 4: Shown here is the 3D model I created from the imagery using Agisoft Photoscan.
+In this image you can also see the angle and height at which the various photos where taken, these appear as flat blue squares in the sky above the surface.</center></i>

 I first processed the data using Agisoft Photoscan, selecting out the viable photos and going through the standard workflow.
 You can see the model that that produced in Figure 4.

 On the second flight, I had tested out a new trick that I hadn't tried out on the first.
 Take another look at Figure 4.
 The blue squares indicate where the camera was when it took a photo.
 You can see that the first flight is lower and the second flight is higher, but you can also see something else.
 In the second flight all of the squares form a V. That is because for my second flight I told the drone to take it's initial picture, then flip around, and take another picture.
 This turned out to be an excellent techinque for Structure-From-Motion as it allowed me to collect more overlapping imagery in less time, while maintaining a small angle.

 <img src="./../imgs/ch5.png">
-<center><i>Figure 5:</i></center>
+<center><i>Figure 5: Shown here is my Castle Hill imagery imposed over a basemap in ESRI's Drone2Map software.</i></center>

 I also tried processing the data with Drone2Map after some ESIP-affiliated ESRI folks suggested I give it a try.
 Take a look at Figure 5.
 It was easy, intuitive, and fast.
 I would love to do a future blog post purely on using Drone2Map to process imagery with this data as a case-study; maybe in the near future.